AzureMentor/microsoft-graph-docs/concepts/overview.md

 You can do all this and more with the Microsoft Graph API.

+> [!NOTE]
->**Note:** When you use the Microsoft Graph API, you agree to the [Microsoft Graph Terms of Use](https://developer.microsoft.com/graph/docs/misc/terms-of-use) and the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).
+> When you use the Microsoft Graph API, you agree to the [Microsoft Graph Terms of Use](https://developer.microsoft.com/graph/docs/misc/terms-of-use) and the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).

 ### Popular requests